tyrelh/tyrelh.github.io/static/media/sff-pc-part-2.650c4ec0.md

 # Small Form Factor PC Part 2 - Water Cooling
 #### Jan 25, 2021
 This is a continuation of my small form factor PC build.
-Part 1 was getting the major components installed and the computer running, and part 2 is adding water cooling for the CPU and GPU.
+[Part 1 was getting the major components installed and the computer running](https://tyrelh.github.io/#/blog/2021/sff-pc-part-1), and part 2 is adding water cooling for the CPU and GPU.
+You can add to the discussion if you like on [Reddit](https://www.reddit.com/r/sffpc/comments/l56xdr/metalfish_s5_5800x_3080_barrow_pumpblock_first/).

 ![Wide picture of entire desk showing my monitor, pc, keyboard, mouse, and speakers.
 There is a window behind the monitor and plants on either side.](./sff-pc-part-2-3.jpeg)